My loved one is

 To tackle the extreme discomfort associated with withdrawal symptoms, our continuous monitoring and needs-specific interventions at the Agape Detox Center in Port.
 St. Lucie significantly reduces the risk of relapsing.

 It’s critical to recognize the risks of detoxing from opiates alone.
 Even seemingly minor symptoms such as diarrhea, nausea, and vomiting can have catastrophic consequences if they persist and are not adequately treated.
 These and other issues during opiate detox can lead to severe dehydration, hypernatremia or elevated sodium levels, and ultimately, heart failure.

-Seeking medical detox will simplify the process of opiate withdrawal and guarantee that you receive the appropriate support to avoid serious side effects and potential long-term physical harm.
+Seeking a medical detox program in Port St. Lucie will simplify the process of opiate withdrawal and guarantee that you receive the appropriate support to avoid serious side effects and potential long-term physical harm.

 At Agape Detox Center, our clients receive targeted care as soon as they walk in our doors.
 Our team understands just how uncomfortable the experience is when willfully abstaining.
 We take all the necessary measures to alleviate the client’s distress using medical interventions on an as-needed basis.

 Opiate addictions are paired with co-existing mental health disorders such as:

 As with all of our detox programs, we strive to meet the needs of our patients with co-existing mental health issues through dual-diagnosis treatment options.
 Our dual diagnosis program allows our clients to establish safe and sustainable plans for managing these illnesses over the long term, eliminating reliance on opiates for relief.

 Agape Detox Center provides seamless, end-to-end solutions to all our clients.
 While some may spend 1-2 weeks experiencing withdrawal symptoms, others may face more severe symptoms for up to a month.